likelet/RscriptCollection/README.md

 # RscriptCollection
-This repo collected the analysis scripts used in my daily research life.
-It's more like a treasure box of me since the every code i wrote will be recorded here.
+This repo collected the custmized R script and the relavent plot.
 Currently, only a few scripts were presented on git and i will be happy to write the datail usage of each script to make it repproductive for others.

 ## Project structure